Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Introduction

-Embedding domain-specific expertise (e.g., Physics-informed Neural Networks (PINNs) ~\citep{raissi2019physics}) has shown the potential to tackle these problems ~\citep{krishnapriyan2021characterizing, he2023learning}.
+Embedding domain-specific expertise (e.g., Physics-informed Neural Networks (PINNs) ~\cite{raissi2019physics}) has shown the potential to tackle these problems ~\cite{krishnapriyan2021characterizing,gao2021phygeonet,he2023learning,li2024physics}.
 However, the core part of PINNs, \textit{Automatic Differentiation} (AD) approach, has two major drawbacks: (1) it is necessary to formulate explicit governing equations into the loss function, and (2) the parameters in high-dimensional feature spaces cannot be efficiently optimized when facing highly complex networks like graph networks.
-As shown in Figure \ref{fig:examples}\textbf{e}, there are no predefined equations available to learn the evolution pattern of sea surface temperature in varying depths.
-Neural Operators, such as DeepONet ~\citep{lu2021learning}, have emerged as another paradigm to learn these complex non-linear behaviors.
-The most well-known models, Fourier Neural Operator (FNO) ~\citep{li2021Fourier} and its variants, utilize neural networks to learn parameters in the Fourier domain for fast and effective turbulence simulation.
+As shown in Figure \ref{fig:examples}\textbf{e}, there are no any predefined equations available to represent the evolution patterns of sea surface temperature at varying depths.
+Neural Operators, such as DeepONet ~\cite{lu2021learning} and Latent DeepONet ~\cite{kontolati2024learning}, have emerged as another paradigm to learn these complex non-linear behaviors.
+The most well-known models, Fourier Neural Operator (FNO) ~\cite{li2021Fourier} and its variants ~\cite{tran2021factorized,wen2022u,ashiqur2023u,li2024geometry}, utilize neural networks to learn parameters in the Fourier space for fast and effective turbulence simulation.
 Likewise, they inevitably have the same shortcoming as those traditional methods: over-reliance on data and biased towards the grid domain.

-The other representative models, Transformer ~\citep{vaswani2017attention} and GNNs ~\citep{liu2020towards}, have demonstrated significant influence in predicting spatiotemporal dynamics across arbitrary geometric domains.
-In particular, mesh-based graph neural networks (GNNs) ~\citep{gilmer2017neural, gilmer2020message, pfaff2021Learning, brandstetter2022message} learn vastly different dynamics of various physical systems, ranging from structural mechanics and cloth to fluid simulations.
-However, the existing node-edge message passing mechanism in GNNs overestimates the primary role of the ``message'' passing on the neighbor ``edges'', limiting the model's representation learning ability.
-In general, this strategy leads to homogeneous node features after multiple rounds of message passing, making the features ineffective at representing distinct characteristics, also known as the over-smoothness problem.
+The other representative models, Transformer models ~\cite{vaswani2017attention,wu2024transolver} and GNNs ~\cite{liu2020towards,gao2022physics,mccardle2023shedding,horie2024graph}, have demonstrated significant influence in predicting spatiotemporal dynamics across arbitrary geometric domains.
+In particular, mesh-based graph neural networks (GNNs) ~\cite{gilmer2017neural,gilmer2020message,pfaff2021Learning,brandstetter2022message} learn vastly different dynamics of various physical systems, ranging from structural mechanics and cloth to fluid simulations.
+However, the existing node-edge message passing mechanism in GNNs overestimates the primary role of ``message'' passing function on the neighbor ``edges'', limiting the model's representation learning ability.
+In general, this strategy leads to highly homogeneous node features after multiple rounds of message passing, making the features ineffective at representing distinct characteristics, namely, the over-smoothness problem.